Air Power (video game)

 Air Power is a video game developed by Rowan Software and published by Mindscape for MS-DOS, and released on November 6, 1995.

 Gameplay

-Air Power is a fantasy flight simulator.
+Air Power is a fantasy flight simulator involving dirigibles.

 Reception

 Computer Game Review summarized Air Power as "an interesting idea that comes up short in the game play department."
 In 1996, Computer Gaming World declared Air Power the 9th-worst computer game ever released.